hamidezrb/CS50AI_Parser/README.md

 # Parser

-An AI system that parsing sentences and extracting noun phrases.
+An AI system that parses sentences and extracts noun phrases.

 Inside of the parser directory, run ` pip3 install -r requirements.txt ` to install this project’s dependency: nltk for natural language processing.